broadfootmi/midi-learning/readme.md

 Play around with it and see if you can recognize the tune!
 Then you might be interested in further reading; see recommendations at the bottom.

-## What is a Genetic Algorithm?
+## Definitions

-It is a way to use [Survival of the Fittest](https://simple.wikipedia.org/wiki/Natural_selection) to solve computer problems.
+> A **Genetic Algorithm** uses [Survival of the Fittest](https://simple.wikipedia.org/wiki/Natural_selection) to "evolve" solutions to computer problems.

-## What is MIDI?

-It is a special music file which is not an actual song, but instructions for a *MIDI Synthesizer* to play a song.
-Pretty useful for programming the music on the fly!
+> **MIDI** is a special music file which is not an actual song, but instructions for a computer to play a song.
+Pretty useful for programming music on the fly!

 # Guide

 MIDI Creatures are little songs.
 They evolve from a random collection of notes into the desired tune.
+Does their icon resemble anything to you?

 ![screenshot](/docs/app_guide.png)